christopheraue/m-ruby-concurrently/guides/Troubleshooting.md

 ## Errors tear down the event loop

-Every concurrent proc rescues the following errors happening during its
-evaluation: `NoMemoryError`, `ScriptError`, `SecurityError`, `StandardError` and `SystemStackError`.
+Every evaluation rescues the following errors: `NoMemoryError`, `ScriptError`, `SecurityError`, `StandardError` and `SystemStackError`.
 These are all errors that should not have an immediate influence on other evaluations or the application as a whole.
 They will not leak to the event loop and will not tear it down.

-All other errors happening inside a concurrent proc *will* tear down the event loop.
+All other errors happening during an evaluation *will* tear down the event loop.
 These error types are: `SignalException`, `SystemExit` and the general `Exception`.
-In such a case the event loop exits by raising a [Concurrently::Error][].
+In such a case the event loop exits by re-raising the causing error.

-If your application rescues the error when the event loop is teared down and continues running (irb does this, for example) it will do so with a [reinitialized event loop] [Concurrently::EventLoop#reinitialize!].
+If your application rescues the error when the event loop is teared down and continues running (irb does this, for example) it will do so with a [reinitialized event loop][Concurrently::EventLoop#reinitialize!].

 ## Using Plain Fibers